Eric4k/Group-11-ELeNA/README.md

 ## Instructions to Run EleNa
 ### Quick Start
-In order to run the web application, install the required python dependencies using `pip install -r requirements.txt`.
-This will install the dependencies.
-In the project's frontend drectory instructions for running React client is provided.
+In order to run the web application, install the required dependencies using `pip install -r requirements.txt` in the `Backend` directory.
+In the `Frontend/elena_ui` drectory of the project instructions for running React client is provided.

 ### Watch Demo
 //embed youtube link of the presentation